CSB5/lofreq/faq.md

 the sequencing machine.
 To get rid of these you will either have to run your samples in duplicates (before amplification) or remove SNVs below the expected PCR error frequency.

+And yet another problem with highly PCR amplified is the high strand bias.
+There is no one size fits all filtering setting for this.

 ### Choice of mapper: Bowtie and BWA-SW